synoa/synoa.github.io/documentation/magento/1.x/upgradeMagento.md

 Check the local.xml configuration

 ### Update magento

+Open Magento Connect

+System -> Magento Connect -> Magento Connect Manager Log in again
+Mark the checkbox _Put store on the maintenance mode while installing/upgrading/backup creation_ Click button _Check for upgrades_
+Mark the checkbox _Clear all sessions after successful install or upgrade_ Select in _Mage_All_Latest_ the version you wish to upgrade to Click commit changes

 TODO: more information about updating with magento connect Go to magento connect page and update package MageAll_Latest